hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

 ---
 layout: post
-title: Best PFD / Life Jacket for Packrafting
+title: Best PFD / Life Jacket for Packrafting and Kayaking
-description: PFD's we would take on our packrafting trip
+description: PFD's we would take on our packrafting and kayaking trip
 date: 2016-05-29 09:46:20
 category: best
 tags: